ChrisTimperley/Wallace.jl/documentation/tutorials/travelling_salesman_problem.md

 **This tutorial assumes:**

 * A minimal knowledge of [Julia](http://julialang.org/).
-* You know how to navigate the Julia REPL when using Wallace.
-* You know how to load Wallace specification files and run them.
+* You know how to create and run a basic genetic algorithm within Wallace.
-* You know a little bit about the basic structure of Wallace specification files.
+* You know how the advanced breeder works within Wallace.

 **By the end of this tutorial, you will be able to:**